Description of Awards

 Please note: This award will not replace the Excellence Award for Diversity and Inclusion which is open to all eligible staff.
 It serves to complement existing awards and give university-wide recognition of the work being done to make Brown a truly inclusive campus.

 Eligible faculty, staff, and students must be nominated by members of the Brown Community.
-Nominations are no longer being accepted for 2020 awards.
-Winners will be publicly announced to the campus in April 2020.
+Nominations will open on March 4, 2021.
+Winners will be publicly announced to the campus in April 2021.

 - Academic and administrative departments: All academic departments are eligible.
 All administrative departments are eligible, with the exception of departments for whom furthering diversity and inclusion are a significant part of their formal responsibilities.